Tuesday sun alert in Windsor — 3 ways to take advantage of it - NewsBreak

 Take a walk and try a food truck: Anyone who lives in a city has had the feeling of wondering why they don’t know the various neighborhoods better.
 A great way to get out and sample what your local community has to offer while enjoying the fresh air is to take a walk and grab a bite.

-Along with a sunny Tuesday, here’s the rest of the four-day forecast for Windsor:
+Along with sun Tuesday, here’s the rest of the four-day forecast for Windsor:

 - Light wind